 Action Ref.
-Draft LACAP Action Potential Environmental Effects РНН BFF L СН S LU AQN w MA TR СС T14 Expand the extent of 30 km/h speed limits within the County.
+LACAP Action Potential Environmental Effects РНН BFF L СН S LU AQN w MA TR СС T14 Expand the extent of 30 km/h speed limits within the County.
 This action will promote the development of safe sustainable and active travel networks.
 This action has the potential to encourage modal shift and the use of active travel modes and networks.
 It will help fully realise the potential positive environmental effects associated with sustainable/active travel.
 A reduction in speed limits across the local authority also has the potential to improve traffic flow and reduce GHG emissions associated with the congested movement of traffic in urban areas. + 0 0 0 0 0 + 0 0 + + T15 Facilitate public transport development in the County.
-In the absence of any mitigation, works involved in the construction of public transport infrastructure have the potential to generate a range of slight to profound significant environmental effects (depending the scale, extent and character of the development), including noise impacts, local air quality impacts (through the generation of construction dust), impacts on water quality (through the run-off of silt and cement based products during construction), and biodiversity impacts. +/- - 0 - - 0 +/- - +/- 0 + The expansion of the public transport network has the potential to promote the use of sustainable travel modes in the community, encourage modal shift and support the reduction of vehicle related emissions.
-This is likely to have a slight to significant positive environmental effect - having regard to the share of GHG emission reductions that can be supported via this action relative to national GHG emission reduction targets and requirements.
-T16 Expand the installation of traffic lights that provide bicycle priority at junctions.
+In the absence of any mitigation, works involved in the construction of public transport infrastructure have the potential to generate a range of slight to profound significant environmental effects (depending the scale, extent and character of the development), including noise impacts, local air quality impacts (through the generation of construction dust), impacts on water quality (through the run-off of silt and cement based products during construction), and biodiversity impacts.
+The expansion of the public transport network has the potential to promote the use of sustainable travel modes in the community, encourage modal shift and support the reduction of vehicle related emissions.
+This is likely to have a slight to significant positive environmental effect - having regard to the share of GHG emission reductions that can be supported via this action relative to national GHG emission reduction targets and requirements. +/- - 0 - - 0 +/- - +/- 0 + T16 Expand the installation of traffic lights that provide bicycle priority at junctions.
 This action has the potential to encourage modal shift to cycling.
-It will help fully realise the potential positive environmental effects associated with increasing the level of active travel. + 0 0 0 0 0 0 0 0 + + T17 Expand the number of controlled pedestrian crossings.
-This action has the potential to encourage modal shift to walking.
-It will help fully realise the potential + 0 0 0 0 0 0 0 0 + +
+It will help fully realise the potential positive environmental effects associated with increasing the level of active travel. + 0 0 0 0 0 0 0 0 + +